0xSero/partisia-docs/docs/smart-contracts/smart-contract-interactions-on-the-blockchain.md

 ## Contract-to-contract with callback

 Working with callbacks expands the mental model to include another event that is made from the action of the secondary contract.
-When a user signs a transaction, its creates and action.
-This action is made with a callback which simply creates the first event as if it was a contract-to-contract interaction with instructions to create a callback after.
+When a user signs a transaction, its creates an action.
+This action is made with a callback, a callback is a future event that creates a new action for the same contract with the wanted responses and failure/success statuses.

-The callback is first produced after the action is made in Smart contract 2.
-The callback will always have a success or failure indikation along with whatever else is packed into the callback itself.
-This callback event creates a callback action.
-The example highlights that on smart contract 1 there are three state changes, often the actual state would not change after the first action, but presumably only after the callback has happened.
+In the example below the callback is first produced after the action is made in Smart contract 2.
+The callback will always have a success or failure indication along with whatever else is packed into the callback itself.
+This callback event creates a callback action on smart contract 1.
+In smart contract 1 there are three state changes, often the actual state would not change after the first action, but presumably only after the callback has happened.

 ![SmartContractMentalModelWithCallback.svg](mental-models%2FSmartContractMentalModelWithCallback.svg)